Kim Kardashian Twins With Daughter North In Adorable New Instagram Snap

 Kim Kardashian and her daughter North West are here to prove that the apple really doesn’t fall far from the tree.

-The Keeping Up with the Kardashian star shared a new adorable snap of herself and her oldest daughter, and North definitely looks like a mini-Kim in her super stylish outfit.
-The pic shows the six-year-old sitting on her mommy’s lap, who in turn sits in a throne-like high chair that is embellished with golden and white details.
+The Keeping Up with the Kardashians star shared an adorable new snap of herself and her oldest daughter, and North definitely looks like a mini-Kim in her super-stylish outfit.
+The pic shows the 6-year-old sitting on her mommy’s lap, who in turn sits in a throne-like high chair that is embellished with gold and white details.

-Kim wore what appeared to be a sportsy black jumpsuit with some white stripes across the chest.
+Kim wore what appeared to be a sporty black jumpsuit with some white stripes across the chest.
 She then tucked her pants into a pair of suede Yeezy boots, and wore her long raven hair down in waves with a center part.
-The 38-year-old donned sported a full face of makeup that matched her look, including a dark smokey eye shadow, perfectly shaped dark brows, lots of contour and blush on her cheekbones, and a nude-colored lipstick shade on her full lips.
+The 38-year-old sported a full face of makeup that matched her look, including a dark smokey eye shadow, perfectly shaped dark brows, lots of contour, and blush on her cheekbones, along with a subtle lipstick shade on her full lips.

-Little Northie looked as fashionable as her mom, rocking an golden and black dress with some white detailing on it, and a pair of golden slippers.
-Her long brunette curls were styled into two cute pigtails, and smiled broadly as she struck her mother’s famous pose: the peace sign!
+Little Northie looked as fashionable as her mom, rocking a gold-and-black dress with some white detailing on it, and a pair of golden slippers.
+Her long brunette curls were styled into two cute pigtails, and she smiled broadly as she struck her mother’s famous pose: the peace sign!

 Kim’s latest Insta update garnered almost 900,000 likes and nearly 3,000 comments in just the first couple of hours after publication.
-Many of the KKW Beauty’s whopping 149 million followers also rushed to the comment section, where they showered both mommy and daughter with compliments.
+Many of the KKW Beauty founder’s whopping 149 million followers also rushed to the comment section, where they showered both mommy and daughter with compliments.

 “Beautiful [heart-eyed emoji],” one person commented, while another online user added, “cuties!”

-“Queen and princess,” someone else wrote, and one fan echoed the sentiment, “Yall are so cute tbh.”
+“Queen and princess,” someone else wrote, and one fan echoed the sentiment.

-The reality TV star sometimes faces backlash for allowing North to wear certain clothes or experiment with makeup, but she has hit back at haters, explaining that her daughter is only having fun and she has expressed a very keen sense of style quite early on.
+The reality TV star sometimes faces backlash for allowing North to wear certain clothes or experiment with makeup, but she has hit back at haters, explaining that her daughter is only having fun, and she has expressed a very keen sense of style quite early on.

 “I’d let her wear, you know, she has a little red for Christmas, I’d let her wear a red lip, or I’d let her do one pop of something.
 I’d let her if she’s wearing a black dress, a black lip,” Kim said, as previously reported by The Inquisitr.